 Never force a connector into a port.
 If the connector and port dont join with reasonable ease, they probably don’t match.
 Make sure that the connector matches the port and that you have positioned the connector correctly in relation to the port.
 Some USB thumb drives are extremely tight fitting and these should be avoided since they can damage or break one of the internal contact fingers inside the USB port of your Macbook.

-Never lift or carry your notebook by its monitor, not even the MacBook Air
+Never lift or carry your MacBook Air by its monitor

-You should never lift, move, or carry your notebook, even the lightweight Macbook Air from its monitor, at any point, even in the middle near the hinge!
+You should never lift, move, or carry your Macbook Air from its monitor, at any point, even in the middle near the hinge!
 This can damage the hinges if done roughly and can also damage the LCD screen from excess flex.

 While this is of very minor consideration, the larger the monitor the more adamant you should be about opening and closing the monitor from its center most position.
 In closing or opening your monitor from the edge, especially quickly, you torque both the LCD screen, the hinges, and unduly flex the monitor bezel, none of which is good for your notebook, even if damage never occurs from same.